argilla-io/argilla/docs/_source/community/contributing.md

 #### Create a new issue

 If you spot a problem with the docs or our code, [search if an issue already exists](https://github.com/argilla-io/argilla/issues?q=is%3Aissue).
 If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/argilla-io/argilla/issues/new?assignees=&labels=bug&template=bug_report.md&title=).
-Try to fill out the entire template to ensure it is clear what the issue entails an it is reproducible for other users.
+Try to fill out the entire template to ensure it is clear what the issue entails and it is reproducible for other users.

 #### Solve an issue